bcgov/public-cloud-techdocs/docs/azure/best-practices/be-mindful.md

 5. **Best practice**: After completing your task, if the automation hasn't yet reapplied the lock, consider manually reapplying it to maintain security.

 Remember, these locks are in place for good reason.
 Always double-check that you're deleting the correct resources and understand the implications before removing any locks.

+## Azure Control-Plane vs Data-Plane access differences

+When working with Azure services, it's important to understand the differences between [control-plane](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/control-plane-and-data-plane#control-plane) and [data-plane](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/control-plane-and-data-plane#data-plane) access.
+The control plane is used to manage resources, while the data plane is used to interact with the resources themselves.

+Even though someone may have **Owner-level** permissions on a resource, they may not have the necessary permissions to interact with the **data plan**e.
+This is because the data plane permissions are separate from the control plane permissions.

+For example, some Azure services and solution patterns may require additional data-level permissions, such as [Storage Blob Data Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-reader), [Search Index Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/ai-machine-learning#search-index-data-contributor), etc.

+For a list of built-in roles and their permissions, refer to the [Azure built-in roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) documentation.